-Pretend you’re a red-tailed hawk flying far overhead (we see a lot of these in Colorado).
-You can see the whole landscape around you: Where you’ve been, where you’re headed, and where you might want to go.
-What’s ahead of you is the future; what’s behind you is the past.
-This 360° view is the big picture of your progress.
+Pretend you’re a red-tailed hawk flying way up in the sky (we see a lot of these in Colorado).
+You can see the whole landscape around you, including where you’ve already been and where you can potentially go to catch more tasty mice.

 So stop guessing about your progress.
 Tweak and track should be your mantra.
-If you cannot make yourself do it or you feel overwhelmed, talk to me.
-I’m an online coach and a personal trainer in the southwest Denver area.
+If you just can’t make yourself do it or you feel overwhelmed, talk to me.
+I’m an online coach and weight management specialist.
 This is what I do – help women build muscle and lose fat in a straighter line.
-Connect with me with your questions or to explore working together.
-Or peruse my 300+ articles right here.
-Either way, I’ll see you in nirvana.
+See you in nirvana.

 This article first appeared on www.workoutnirvana.com.